Forensic Accounting

 Interviews with staff are generally the most effective ways to identify bottlenecks (when a process doesn’t work well everyone usually knows it).

-Also, the tools used can often point out problem areas.
-For example, manually typing data, copy-paste steps, manually moving files, and so forth are almost always indicative of steps in the process that could be improved.
+Also, the methods used can often highlight issues.
+For example, manual typing of data, copy-paste steps, manually moving files, and so forth are almost always indicative of inefficiencies in the process.

 Do you provide implementation support for new processes or systems?